willkg/blog/posts/mozilla/antenna_project.rst

 All the work for Antenna: Phase 1 was done in the `switch to Antenna for incoming crashes tracker bug <https://bugzilla.mozilla.org/show_bug.cgi?id=1315258>`_.

+.. [#] The spec has been moved out of the ReadTheDocs docs and into a Google
+       Doc.
+This is the last version of it.

 How do I feel?